stockphrase/no-silo/content/courses/writing-2/syllabus.md

 {{< button href="https://vimeo.com/320228756" >}}Rage Button (NSFW){{< /button >}} --- {{< button href="https://www.youtube.com/watch?v=nkkJgdiR8IA" >}}Soothe Button{{< /button >}} --- {{< button href="https://youtu.be/HxM8Eb_IoFY" >}}Therapy Button{{< /button >}} --- {{< button href="https://www.youtube.com/watch?v=W_aN81SBI3A" >}}Prof's Current Jam{{< /button >}}

----
+# TODO

+- Get readings w/ embedded fonts: Baker, Percy, Freire.
+-

+--->

 ## Course Description

 **Writing 2** is an introduction to academic writing and research.
-The course prepares you for work in a scholarly environment where you will require good habits of inquiry, analysis, and communication.
+The course prepares you for work in a scholarly environment where you will be expected to engage in inquiry, perform analysis, and communicate clearly.
 We will cultivate these critical practices by reading and analyzing a series of demanding texts and articulating responses to them in the form of essays.
 Shorter writing assignments will focus on a number of skills that are important for taking part in academic conversations.
 Among these are the formal `documentation of sources` and the integration of source materials through `summary`, `paraphrase`, and `quotation`.

 During the Winter term we will turn our focus to academic research.
 Our libraries hold an impressive array of traditional and electronic search